TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-01-28-why-I-switched-scrutinizer-for-phpstan-and-you-should-too.md

     I used Scrutinizer for a few years now for code coverage and code quality.
 Configuration was far complex, some issues appeared and build kept failing.
 But I really wanted a code quality checker for my open-source projects and this was the best tool available.

     But last week I had an issue with simple `composer install` command and I have had enough.
 Then **my attention turned to PHPStan**, soon-to-be its replacement.
-tweet: "Why I switched from #scrutinizer to #phpstan? #staticAnalysis #php"
 ---

 ## What is PHPStan